ViperTools/HCSS/README.md

 Since `watch` is configured, it should work automatically.
 Changes to any `.hcss` file in your project will now create a matching `.css` file in the same directory.

 ## Advanced Setup
+This section covers more advanced configuration and setup for HCSS.
+If you just want your HCSS files to be transpiled to CSS and JS in the same directory, just follow the [basic setup](#basic-setup).

+### Changing the Configuration File Name
+Use the command line argument `--config` and the path of your configuration file. e.g `hydra css --config "./config/hcss.conf"`.
+> The configuration file must follow the hydra configuration format regardless of the file extension.

+### Configuring HCSS
+You can configure many aspects of HCSS to fit your needs.
+You must begin the HCSS configuration with `hcss` due to the fact that Hydra uses a universal configuration file for the entire project.
+#### watch
+The `watch` option has a few properties and attributes.
+- `<time> delay` Configures the amound of time between each check
+- `recursive` The recursive attribute allows the file watcher to go through directories inside of the specified directories
+- `<path[]> directories` Defines what directories HCSS should check
+- `<path[]> files` Defines specific files to watch
+#### output
+The output property allows you to change the file names of the css files.
+You can use the `$NAME` variable to get the original file name.